 |Karen Hurley||25.09.18-24.09.22||Vice Chair||Communications, Equality||100%|

-All governors have been appointed via the governing body except the Local Authority Governor who is appointed by the local authority.
+All governors have been appointed (in accordance with the governing body's instrument of governance) via the governing body except the Local Authority Governor who is appointed by the local authority.

 Governors whose term of office has been completed or have stepped down in the past 12 months: